-The Lithuanian 12-month moving average long-term interest rate relevant for the assessment of the Treaty criterion stayed below the reference value during 2004 - 2008.
+The Lithuanian 12-month moving average long-term interest rate relevant for the assessment of the Treaty criterion stayed below the reference value during 2004-2008.
 Since 2009 it has been above the reference value.
 In March 2010, the latest month for which data are available, the reference value, given by the average of long-term interest rates in Portugal and Belgium plus 2 percentage points, stood at 6%.
 In that month, the 12-month moving average of the Lithuanian benchmark bond stood at 12.1%, i.e. 6.1 percentage points above the reference value.

 This result must be interpreted with great caution as the long-term litas-denominated government bond market is extremely shallow.
 Notably, the calculation of the Lithuanian 12-month moving average long-term interest rate value for the year 2009 is largely affected by a small number of very low-volume trades, executed in January 2009 when pressures in the Baltic markets were very high.
 The yield rose to 14.5% and strongly impacted the average long-term interest rate as no new trades took place till December.
-Trades in late 2009 and early 2010 started to drive the average long-term interest rate down, but the impact of the previous hike in early 2010 has not yet faded away given the absence of trading throughout most of 2009.
+Trades in late 2009 and early 2010 started to drive the average long-term interest rate down.